- Environmental Communication & Public Involvement

 Supported environmental monitoring for the LANL Open-burn Permit

-Been able to parse out environmental impacts such as fire, drought, and habitat change versus contaminant impacts on avian populations
+Been able to parse out environmental impacts such as fire, drought, and habitat change versus chemical release impacts on avian populations

-Supported the Natural Resource Damage Assessment program at LANL, showing little to no overall impact from contaminants on avian populations.
+Supported the Natural Resource Damage Assessment program at LANL, showing little to no overall impact from chemical releases on avian populations.

-As a long-term monitoring program at LANL, the Avian Nestbox Network is in the position to be a cost-effective and efficient surveillance tool for long-term environmental stewardship at Los Alamos, coupled with monitoring chronic low-level exposure to contaminants and climate change.
+As a long-term monitoring program at LANL, the Avian Nestbox Network is in the position to be a cost-effective and efficient surveillance tool for long-term environmental stewardship at Los Alamos, coupled with monitoring chronic low-level exposure to chemical releases and climate change.